ezekiel-soremekun/ezekiel-soremekun.github.io/_pages/about.md

   - /about.html
 ---

-[Ezekiel Soremekun](https://www.sutd.edu.sg/profile/ezekiel-soremekun) is an Asst.
+* [Ezekiel Soremekun](https://www.sutd.edu.sg/profile/ezekiel-soremekun) is an Asst.
 Prof. at [SUTD](https://www.sutd.edu.sg/).
 He was previously a Lecturer at [RHUL](https://www.royalholloway.ac.uk/), UK.
 Before then, he was a Research Scientist at SnT, [University of Luxembourg](), Luxembourg.
 He has a PhD from [Saarland University](https://www.uni-saarland.de/en/home.html) and [CISPA Helmholtz Center for Information Security](https://cispa.de/en).

+* **We are looking for strong, motivated researchers at all levels (Bachelor's, Master's, and PhD) to join our research group, the TrustWare Group at SUTD.** Research positions include PhD, MEng, and Visiting students (iUROP and interns), Student assistants and research assistants.
+If you wish to join our group, contact Ezekiel via [email](mailto:ezekiel_soremekun@sutd.edu.sg).

 <!-- the [ISTD Pillar](https://istd.sutd.edu.sg/) of the